-US investors overweight in stocks despite market fears: study
+US investors overweight in stocks despite market fears: Study

-Sixty-nine percent of older investors remain heavily exposed to equities, according to a national study released on Tuesday by Global Atlantic Financial Group, potentially leaving many ill-positioned for the inevitable downturn.
+Sixty-nine per cent of older investors remain heavily exposed to equities, according to a national study released on Tuesday (Dec 5) by Global Atlantic Financial Group, potentially leaving many ill-positioned for the inevitable downturn.

 "Investors felt the pain from the 2008 financial crisis, but our study indicates many are not prepared for another significant downturn," said Paula Nelson, president, Retirement, at Global Atlantic.